How to Adjust Your Budget for More Family Fun

 Get Creative

-You may not be able to squeeze that much extra money out of your already tight budget for fun.
+You may be unable to squeeze that much extra money from your already tight budget for fun.
 In that case, consider getting creative to earn some extra funds for your fun money.
 If you have a skill, pick up some gigs on the side, like selling crafts on eBay, taking pictures, or writing articles as a freelancer.
 Or have a yard sale to raise money for a trip that your kids want to take.
-By working together as a family to achieve your goal, it’ll make the experience that much better.
+Working together as a family to achieve your goal will make the experience much better.

 By Patty Moore.
 She started blogging when she got the idea for Working Mother Life, her personal finance blog.
 Check it out to learn more about her journey as a single mom.